 - If the turtle’s shell starts to become soft and its color lightens, it can be a sign of calcium deficiency.

-If you still aren’t sure of the exact cause for the loss of appetite, it is recommended you take your turtle to a vet.
+If you still are unsure of the exact cause of the turtle’s loss of appetite, it is recommended that you take your turtle to a vet.

 6. Stress

-If you find your turtle suddenly becomes inactive, it is important to identify the things that are bothering it and then take the appropriate step.
+If you find your turtle suddenly becomes inactive, it is important to identify what is bothering it and then take the appropriate action.

 7. Lack Of Appropriate Lighting